 - Line numbering

 - Brace matching

 There are a few areas in which the authors put in a lot of attention to detail.
-It outshines every other text editor that I’ve ever used in a few areas.
+It outshines every other text editor that I've ever used in these areas.

 The Search and Replace Dialog

 This search and replace dialog is to me the gold standard for search and replace functionality in a text editor.
 I have used every option and button in this dialog with the exception of the "Whole Word" option.

 The selection of buttons at the bottom is genius.
 I can choose the action and context in a single click.
 Using "Keep Dialog" in conjunction with "Replace & Find" allows you to review each replacement one at a time.

 The regular expression support is perfect.
 Unlike other editors (cough eclipse) it allows regular expressions to match multiple lines.

 Nedit is the only Linux program that I've ever used that does exactly what I want when I open a file from the command line with it.

 nedit file1.txt) -- Opens nedit with a single file in it.